 When looking for the perfect canine for your family, you’ll probably have a list of ideal qualities you’re seeking.
 For instance, many people want a dog for companionship, others are seeking a loyal protector for the home, and some need a dog they can train to offer visual or emotional support.
 These different requirements can greatly alter your decision about the best pup to go for.
 If you’re thinking of bringing a Goldendoodle into the family, however, this one-dog-fits-all crossbreed can make the decision easy.

 Goldendoodles possess a range of traits that many dog owners prize.
-They are beautiful, low-shedding, emotionally sensitive, driven to please, athletic and adaptable to a variety of living situations.
+They are beautiful, low-shedding, emotionally sensitive, driven to please, athletic and adaptable to a variety of living situations like pet boarding.
 The fact that they come in three sizes adds to their appeal.
 Goldendoodles are wildly popular as evidenced by their following on social media.
 This is only expected to increase now that one of them, Patton, is the First Dog at the White House.

 Goldendoodles are known for their loving temperament.
 The following post looks at this and other traits that make them the preferred option for many dog lovers: